AbshkBz/hello_world/readme.md

 ## What is this about

-Hello World from all major programming languages that I dabbel with.
-Also, cool code snippets in each anguage that can come in handy from time to time.
+Hello World from all major programming languages that I dabble with.
+Also, cool code snippets in each language that can come in handy from time to time.